-5.3 Capital Gains of Non-residents
+5.3 Capital Gains of Non-Residents

 Non-residents are subject to taxation of the income generated in Luxembourg.
-Gains realised on the alienation of a substantial interest in a Luxembourg company (more than 10%) by non-residents are taxable, if the gain is realised within a period of six months following the acquisition of the shares.
+Gains realised on the alienation of a substantial interest in a Luxembourg company (more than 10% shareholding) by non-residents are taxable, if the gain is realised within a period of six months following the acquisition of the shares.
 The foregoing may equally apply to distributions received upon liquidation and proceeds from a redemption of shares.

-Withholding tax will also be levied in case where the shareholder has been a Luxembourg resident for more than 15 years and became a nonresident less than five years prior to selling the participation in the Luxembourg company.
+Non-resident capital gains tax will also be levied in case where the shareholder has been a Luxembourg resident for more than 15 years and became a non-resident less than five years prior to selling the participation in the Luxembourg company.